Abortion is the termination of a pregnancy by the removal or expulsion of an embryo or fetus. Abortions can be performed surgically or by medication.

 Recently, some states have been proposing legislation to further restrict abortions earlier than fetus viability.
 States have recently introduced the “heartbeat” bill, which prohibits abortions have six weeks of pregnancy or when a fetal heartbeat can be detected.

-With such controversy over the procedure, one might not realize how frequently abortions happen.
 According to 2014 data from the Guttmacher Institute, there were a total of 926,240 abortions in the United States.

 Abortion rate is calculated as the number of abortions per 1,000 women ages 15-44 years old.
 The ten states with the highest abortion rates were: